carversh/residPCA/README.md

 # residPCA Package v1.0.0

-condPCA is an analysis pipeline for inferring cell states within and across cell types by leveraging cell type labels.
+residPCA is an analysis pipeline for inferring cell states within and across cell types by leveraging cell type labels.

 It takes a count matrix (N cells x G genes) as input and produces ...